 Credit checks

 Many lenders who offer installment loans check credit before any approvals.
-Payday lenders sometimes check credit for payday loan approval, but those credit requirements are usually lower than an installment loan.
+Payday lenders sometimes check credit for payment approval, but those credit requirements are usually lower than an installment loan.

 Should I get an installment loan or payday loan?

-Before you decide what kind of loan you need, it’s important to understand the different loan products.
+Before you decide what kind of loan you need, it’s essential to understand the different loan products.

-If you need a small amount of cash and know you can repay the loan by your next paycheck, a payday loan is a good option.
+A payday loan is a good option if you need a small amount of cash and know you can repay the loan by your next paycheck.

-If you’re unable to repay a payday loan or want to borrow a larger sum of money, an installment loan may be the better option for you.
+If you are unable to repay a payday loan or want to borrow a more significant sum of money, an installment loan may be the better option for you.

 How to apply for an installment loan

-Before you start the application process, be sure to research various online and brick-and-mortar lenders.
+Before you start the application process, research various online and brick-and-mortar lenders.
 Check with your financial institutions and credit unions for better deals.

-Once you have all of this information in hand, you’ll be better prepared to handle the application process.
+Once you have all this information, you’ll be better prepared to handle the application process.

 Online installment loan options

 There can be an overwhelming number of installment loan options online.
-Here are a few of the top loan offers, particularly if your credit score is less than perfect.
+Here are a few top loan offers for applicants with less-than-perfect credit scores.

 Upstart